alphagov/govuk-developer-docs/source/manual/how-to-escalate-to-AWS-support.html.md

 ---
 owner_slack: "#govuk-developers"
 title: How to raise a support ticket with AWS
 section: AWS
 layout: manual_layout
 type: learn
 parent: "/manual.html"
 ---

+# How to raise a support ticket with AWS

 Sign in to the AWS Management Console.